hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 One year goal achieved!

 What a year.
-I was working on YY's COVID-19 visualization project a year ago and then busily prepared for my PhD application.
+I was working on [YY's COVID-19 visualization project](https://yyahn.com/covid19-dashboard/index.html) a year ago and then busily prepared for [my PhD application](/cn/2021/05/22/my-phd-app/).
 Results turned out well.
 I moved to a new place, Madison, WI, to persue my study, in a different field from what I have been doing for the past 10 years.
 Not sure how long I can keep reading papers like this, but who knows.
 Fingers crossed.

-Glance: 211 papers/reports/blogs read; 211 hours and 34 minutes garnered.
+A glance: 211 papers/reports/blogs read; 211 hours and 34 minutes collected.

 {{<end>}}

-{{<figure src="https://media.giphy.com/media/YPc5e834zAN5lsUpZV/giphy.gif?cid=ecf05e47tfod65xuf5wl10rbsehz92s7dpd4njfb0h3hfuzi&rid=giphy.gif&ct=g" caption="One year achieved (Image credit: Giphy)">}}
+{{<figure src="https://media.giphy.com/media/YPc5e834zAN5lsUpZV/giphy.gif?cid=ecf05e47tfod65xuf5wl10rbsehz92s7dpd4njfb0h3hfuzi&rid=giphy.gif&ct=g" caption="One year goal achieved (Image credit: Giphy)">}}

 1. Finished reading reports on South Korea, Indian, Singapore, and New Zealand, which are part of [Fleming (2016)](https://www.nature.com/articles/536S1a).